Pestmite/SmartGrow/README.md

 The SmartGrow irrigation system is a fully automatic sprinkler that uses a fusion of forecast and soil moisture data utilizing a custom machine-learning inspired algorithm.
 With over 15 user-tunable variables to customize, the sprinkler ensures flexibility and sustainability.
 It features a fully 3D-printed structure and can be produced in bulk for $20.

+Everything in the website is functional apart from:
+- The buy button
+- Login/Signup (but the pages are)

 ## Tech Stack

 Sprinkler: C++ (Arduino)